substance/legacy-docs/substance/manual/content.md

 # Modules

 Substance modules can be used independenly.
-You can install them using NPM, or use the Substance Screwdriver.
+You can install them using NPM or use the [Substance Screwdriver](http://github.com/substance/screwdriver).

     npm install <module-name>